howerj/cdb/readme.md

 * [ ] Reduce data structure sizes needed
-* [ ] Bench mark this library against other CDB libraries, some ideas for increasing performance include; memory mapping files, reducing system calls, but most importantly - benchmark the code against other libraries.
+* [ ] Bench mark this library against other CDB libraries, some ideas for increasing performance include; memory mapping files, reducing system calls, buffering file streams, but most importantly - benchmark the code against other CDB implementations.
 * [ ] Keep track of file position instead of using dirty flag
 * [ ] Document a possible file format/header format based on PNG specification,
   document design decisions and improve documentation